TopQuirk67/Getting-and-Cleaning-Data-Course-Project-GH/README.md

 activity label ("activity.label", WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, extracted automatically from the file activity_labels.txt) group ("group", test or train) and 66 the mean() and std() features listed in detail above.

+The output of run_analysis is a data frame (internally this is means.Melt) containing means across each of the 66 numerical features listed above.

+Detailed description of the output data frame coding can be found in CODE BOOK in this repository.